MarcoAigner/Codeacademy-Web-Development-Career-Path-Code/README.md

 This repository contains projects that I built as I was following along the web development carreer-path by <a href="https://www.codecademy.com/" target="_blank">codeacademy.com</a>

-Code to start with was usually provided already so that student's could focus on applying new concepts.
+Code to start with was usually provided already so that students could focus on applying new concepts.

 Some projects were guided step-by-step, others provided only a solution to compare one's results with.